ReyhanehAhani/Computer_Architecture_AUT/README.md

 - ### HW9

-in this project we built a ROM and RAM with 32 blocks, which every blocks contains 8 bits.
+in this project we built a ROM and RAM with 32 blocks, which every block contains 8 bits.

 - ### HW10